Guide To Rwanda Gorilla Trekking Safari Africa 2023

 this group derived its named from Sabyinyo volcano and it actually means an “old man’s teeth”.
 The Sabyinyo is among the groups found nearest to the border of the park with 8 individuals that include one Silverback (which is the biggest in the entire park); three Adult females; a youthful female; two Juveniles as well as a Baby gorilla.

-4. Amahoro Gorilla Group
+#4.
+Amahoro Gorilla Tours

 Amahoro which means “peaceful group”, is the most calm gorilla groups. this group has seventeen individuals: a Silverback; two Black-backs; five Adult females; 2 Sub-adult males; 2 Juveniles as well as 5 Babies.
 Nonetheless, the peace comes at a good price.
 Ubumwe, the silverback of this group is peaceful, really easy going as well as serene, he has sadly lost some group members to the Umubano group led by Charles.